AlwaysUp Frequently Asked Questions

 How do I move my registered copy of AlwaysUp to another computer?

-The registration code that was sent to you will only work on the computer on which you performed
+The registration code that you assigned will only work on the computer where you performed

 On your order page, click the link telling you how many licenses have been assigned:

-Sometime within the next 24 hours, you will receive an email confirming that your license has been revoked.
-You will be free to assign your license to another installation.
+Within the next 24 hours, you'll receive an email confirming that your license has been

 (The process is the same as if you're moving your license to a new computer.)